Riborok/Lab2/README.md

         j:= j+1;
       end;

-      //If compared all the elements, then found the number that gives the palidrome if flag = False then
-        FindPalindrome:= True;
     end;

     //Сheck if palindrome calls
-    if FindPalindrome then
+    if flag = False then
     begin

       //Find the square current number